vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Blow The House Down.md

 ### Hooks
 - (If someone knows local businesses) a local business owner asks the crew to check up on a friend who is a part of the Hustlers.
 - (If someone knows Ramona or the Hustlers) a local business is ransacked and in ruins.
 The crew finds Ramona in the back interrogating a Cleaver.
-- (If someone knows Jules or the Cleavers)
+- (If someone knows Jules or the Cleavers) a crew of men in suits stand by their cars outside in a parking lot of a motel.
+Jules is clearing out the mot
 # Investigation